Toxic Epidermal Necrolysis Medication

 Class Summary

 Patients with TEN lose their epidermis, a major barrier to invading organisms.
 If patients become infected, morbidity is enhanced.
-Staphylococcus aureus is the main bacteria present during the first days, with gram-negative strains appearing later.
+Staphylococcus aureus is the main bacterium present during the first days, with gram-negative strains appearing later.

 Case reports of Klebsiella species,[35] Escherichia coli, and Pseudomonas species recovered from patients with TEN have created concern about the possible polymicrobial nature of sepsis associated with this condition.
 Therefore, good gram-negative coverage may be necessary.